 Include the following elements, but make sure your paper is in essay form.
-Don't just hand me a numbered list of responses.
+Don't just hand me a bulleted list of responses.

+Your name.

-- 1. Your name. - 2.
-A brief description of the problem you tried to solve (i.e., "changing the apparent time of day from sunrise to nighttime for a photograph of a grizzly bear"). - 3.
-A brief description of your reference image. - 4.
+A brief description of the problem you tried to solve (i.e., "changing the apparent time of day from sunrise to nighttime for a photograph of a grizzly bear").

+A brief description of your reference image.

 A feature-by-feature summary of the changes you made, and why (i.e., "For the sky, I wanted to change the deeply saturated and multi-hued color into a dark and unsaturated blue reminiscent of nighttime.
 To do this, I ...").
-Make specific comparisons to your reference image when you can. - 5.
+Make specific comparisons to your reference image when you can, and use the terms we've learned in class.

 An evaluation of your final image given the original goal.
 This is your opportunity to say where you think your image succeeds or fails, and why.
 Try looking at your final image out of the context of the project, that is, judge it on it's own as an image of the particular time of day you were trying to mimic.
 Observe what you see in the image that is appropriate for that time of day and what's not.
 Identify what would make the image better.
 If you discovered something along the way that explains a particular flaw or success in the final image (i.e., "I couldn't change solid black into a brilliant green forest no matter how much I increased the value and saturation"), please note it!
 Was it even possible to succeed, given your source image?
 Why or why not?

 Please PROOFREAD and spell-check your work, and please hand in a physical, printed paper.
-I won't accept emailed papers.
+I won't accept papers online or in email.